Anxiety at Night – 19 Ways to Work with Evening Anxiety

 - Overactive thyroid

 For those that struggle with anxiety, there may not be anything you’re doing “wrong.”
-Generalized anxiety disorder is a recognized disorder, and it may be largely biological.
+Generalized anxiety is a recognized disorder, and it may be largely biological.
 However, there are certain habits and actions that can increase anxiety in the evening and diminish sleep quality.
 These include:

 - Using screens (phones, tablets, televisions, etc.)